KV Scheduler plugin

 More in: Data Broker plugin

-The ETCD plugin provides access to an ETCD key-value data store.
+Provides access to an etcd key-value data store.

 More in: Redis plugin